For this Mumbai collector, ‘Gandhi is all around him’

 “When I first started, I used to buy collectibles.
 But as people began to know about my (passion), they began gifting things to me,” says Jhunjhunwala.
 That is also how the most unusual collectible in Jhunjhunwala’s collection?—Gandhi’s ashes, came to be.

 In 2016, Mumbai resident Rajiv Pandharinath Gadekar, 60, learned about Jhunjhunwala’s collection.
-Since 1948, Gadekar’s family has possessed a small wooden urn containing Gandhi’s ashes that had been given to their father Pandharinath Vasudeo Gadekar by Ramdas Gandhi, one of Gandhi’s sons.
+Since 1948, Gadekar’s family had possessed a small wooden urn containing Gandhi’s ashes that had been given to their father Pandharinath Vasudeo Gadekar by Ramdas Gandhi, one of Gandhi’s sons.
 According to Gadekar, who works in the export sales industry, his father had worked with Ramdas Gandhi in the Tata Oil Mills Co.
 Ltd. in Nagpur in 1948.
 A friendship developed between the two families “who kept in touch” and Gadekar remembers visiting the Gandhi family home as a child.
 Gadekar says that at some point after Gandhi’s death, his son Ramdas gave some of Gandhi’s ashes to Gadekar’s father.

 Gandhi at 150 special | Valmiki Basti: ‘Swachh Bharat has improved colony, not our lives’